microsoft/aerial_wildlife_detection/doc/builtin_models.md

 # Configure the built-in models

-AIde comes with a number of built-in models for both the AI model and the ranker.
+AIDE comes with a number of built-in models for both the AI model and the ranker.
 These are, to a certain extent, customizable, which we will discuss below.
 If you instead wish to completely write your own module(s) for modeling and/or ranking, you can do so by referring to the instructions [here](custom_model.md).

 ## AI models

-AIde ships with the following AI models built in:
+AIDE ships with the following AI models built in:
 * Classification:
-  * `ai.models.pytorch.labels.ResNet` ([Kaiming et al., 2015](https://arxiv.org/abs/1512.03385)).
+  * `ai.models.pytorch.labels.ResNet` ([He et al., 2015](https://arxiv.org/abs/1512.03385)).
 * Object detection:
   * Points:
     * `ai.models.pytorch.points.WSODPointModel`